sage-code/eve/manual/structure.md

 **New keywords:**

-* exit,   will terminate the method early
+* exit,   will terminate the routine early
 * solve,  will continue with a forward case
 * retry,  will continue with a previous case
 * resume, will continue with next case after the one that failed